jorritfolmer/TA-ct-log/README.md

 The add-on extracts these certificate fields and maps them to the corresponding fields in the CIM Certificate datamodel.

-- Subject (DN)
+- Certificate subject (DN)
-- Issuer (DN)
+- Certificate issuer (DN)
-- Public key bit size
-- Public key type
+- Certificate subjectAltName extension
 - Certificate serial
 - Certificate validity
 - Certificate signature algorithm
 - Certificate version
+- Public key bit size
+- Public key type
 - Log metadata: LogEntryType (0=x509, 1=precert) and Timestamp

-In Splunk this looks like:
+In Splunk a certificate most likely used for Paypal fishing looks like this:

 ![Input overview](appserver/static/events.png)